 Acupuncture is defined as the stimulation of a specific point on the body with a specific method, resulting in a therapeutic homeostatic effect.
 The specific point on the body is called "Shu-xu" or acupuncture point (acupoint).
-The ancient Chinese discovered 361 acupoints in humans and 173 acupoints in animals.
+The ancient Chinese discovered 361 acupoints in humans and 173 in animals.

 Modern research shows that acupoints are located in the areas where there is a high density of free nerve endings, mast cells, small arterioles and lymphatic vessels.
-Most acupoints are motor points.
-A great number of studies indicate that stimulation of acupoints induces the release of beta-endorphin, serotonin and other neurotransmitters.
+Mos acupoints are motor points.
+A great number of studies indicate that stimulation of acupoints induces the release of beta-endorphin, serotonin and other neurotransmiters.
 Therefore, acupuncture for pain relief is well supported by these scientific studies.
 As more studies are conducted, the mechanism of this ancient therapy will be better understood.

 What are Acupuncture methods and goals?

 Acupoints may be stimulated in a variety of ways.
 These techniques include dry needling, moxibustion, aqu-acupuncture and electro-acupuncture.
 Whatever tools are used, the goal is always the same: to restore the flow of Qi and allow homeostasis to return.

 Acupuncture is a very safe medical procedure when administered by a qualified practitioner.
 Very few side effects have been found in clinical cases.

 Each session may take 20 - 60 minutes.